-40 Are there any procedural requirements for dismissing an employee?
+42 Are there any procedural requirements for dismissing an employee?

 Yes.
 The Labour Contract Law prescribes certain procedures to dismiss employees.
-If an employer plans to terminate a labour contract unilaterally, it must notify the affected employee's trade union in advance.
+If an employer plans to terminate a labour contract unilaterally, it must provide prior notice to the trade union, even if the employer is not unionised.
+In this case, the local or municipal union may be notified.
 If the employer violates any laws, regulations or the labour contract, the union may ask the employer to take corrective measures.
 The employer must consider the union's opinions and notify the union in writing of the outcome.
-Usually, no prior government approval is required to terminate an employee's contract, but such approval will be necessary in practice in the event of a mass layoff.
+Usually, no prior government approval is required to terminate an employee's contract, but such approval will be necessary in practice in the event of a mass lay-off.